by Ricardo B. Serrano, R.Ac.

 How can you open your heart and help those in need?

-1. Energeticaly: Do the Meditation on Twin Hearts or the Meditation on Loving Kindness*.
+1. Energeticaly: Do the Meditation on Three Hearts or the Meditation on Loving Kindness*.
 This powerful universal meditation can be used by almost anyone desiring to contribute loving energy toward achieving Global Harmony and World Peace.
 This meditation is especially good to use for regions that may be in need of food, suffering natural disasters or war, or for any area experiencing hardship.
 It can also be used to direct energy toward your country, city, neighborhood and even family!

 It is recommended, but not necessary, that a group of at least 3 people gather together for meditation.
 This allows for more energy to pour forth to those areas in need.